openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-expand-safe-area.md

 # Safe Area

-With the **expandSafeArea** attribute, you can expand a component's safe area.
+A safe area refers to the display area that isn't covered by a status bar, navigation bar, or other components that the system includes in its non-safe-area.
+By default, all the content you develop is placed in the safe area.
+If necessary, you can expand a component's safe area through the **expandSafeArea** attribute.

 > **NOTE**
 >